About

 Summerhall

 Considered the home of the exhibition.
-The Planning Group and exhibitors all look forward to being in the building each October and working with the incredibly supportive staff.
+The Planning Group, volunteers and exhibitors all look forward to being in the building each October, and working with the install team and building staff.

 Guiding Principles